cbcrg/tcoffee/docs/tcoffee_manual.rst

 What can it align?
 ------------------
 T-Coffee will align nucleic and protein sequences alike.
-It will be able to use structural information for protein sequences with a known structure or the RNA sequences.
+It will be able to use structural information for protein or RNA sequences with a known structure.
 On a new PC mid of the range, T-Coffee will align up to a 100 sequences, about 1000 amino acid long.

 How can I use it?
 -----------------
 T-Coffee is not an interactive program.
 It runs from your Unix or Linux command line and you must provide it with the correct parameters.
-If you do not like typing commands, here is the simplest available mode where T-Coffee only needs the name of the sequence file:
+If you do not like typing commands, here is the simplest/default available mode where T-Coffee only needs the name of the sequence file:

 ::